-When people trust your brand, it's more likely they will consider your brand when making purchase decisions.
-Even so, posting high-quality pictures on Instagram isn’t enough to sell.
-You also need to know how to drive engagement, and which types of posts can boost sales.
-Here are 6 Instagram post ideas to help you get started.
+Coming up with content for Instagram can get old quick: You’ve got to strike the right balance of human-interest topics, brand promotion, aspirational content and customer engagement.
+Just posting high-quality images isn’t enough to drum up excitement for your brand.
+You also need to know how to drive engagement and which types of posts can boost sales.
+Here are 6 tried-and-true Instagram post ideas to help you get started.

 Let's be honest: Everyone loves free stuff.

 It's no secret that the word free is powerful, and many marketers use it in their copy to grab shoppers' attention.
-That's why samples & giveaways have become such a popular promotional tactic.
+That's why samples and giveaways have become such a popular promotional tactic.

 When you give away your product, you attract a larger audience of people willing to try your brand.
 It's an opportunity to build brand awareness and encourage shoppers to try your product before buying it.
-It lowers the risk of trying something new.
+Plus, it lowers the risk of trying something new.

-Take Cellucor, for example.
-Every Friday, they hold giveaways with small prizes to keep their followers interested and engaged.
+Take Retrospec, for example, who gave away a much-sought-after paddleboard to keep their followers interested and engaged.

-Since people love free stuff, this type of post often goes viral, attracting more Instagrammers who want a chance to win.
-If you want everyone to feel like a winner, you can offer a discount to all entrants.
+Since people love free stuff, this type of post often goes viral, attracting more followers who want a chance to win.
+If you want everyone to feel like a winner, you can even offer a discount to all entrants.

 3. Lifestyle photos

 When you create an atmosphere that resonates with your followers' lifestyle (or desired lifestyle), your brand feels more authentic.
-Don't focus on your product; focus on your potential customer.
+Don't focus on your service; focus on your potential customer.

-For instance, Lululemon uses lifestyle photography to hint at what users can be with their products.
-But it's not about selling the product, it's about selling the lifestyle —fashionable, comfortable and confident.
+For instance, Sotheby’s International Realty uses lifestyle photography to hint at what clients can expect from their services.
+But it's not about selling real estate, it's about selling the lifestyle — sophisticated, comfortable and luxurious.

-Stale product images don't stir up emotions.
-But lifestyle photos help shoppers imagine how they might feel after buying your product.
-If that lifestyle speaks to their desires and sensibilities, this post idea can easily contribute to sales.
+Lifestyle photos can help people imagine how they might feel after engaging with your brand.
+If that lifestyle speaks to their desires and sensibilities, this Instagram post idea can easily contribute to future business.

 4. Inspirational quotes

 We all have moments when we need to motivate ourselves.
-When you're looking for a quick pick-me-up, the right inspirational quotes can really uplift your mood.
+When you're looking for a quick pick-me-up, the right inspirational quote can really lift your mood.